 Bring treats on your walks and do find-it games while you cook dinner.
 Giving your dog good mental and physical exercise does not have to be a full-time job.
 I love multi-tasking my dog training.

 Need more help figuring out how to exercise your dog?
-Schedule a Skype call with me!
+Schedule a video call with me!